 Sessional kindergarten is for families who do not need require care outside of the kindergarten session times or have flexible work arrangements.
 The programs are led by degree-qualified teachers.
 Sessional kindergarten follows the school terms and closes over the school holidays.
 Sessional kindergarten is funded by the State Government so families will not have to pay term fees.

-The Victorian State Government has committed to making 3 and 4-year-old kindergarten free from 2023.
-This means you will no longer be required to pay term fees for sessional kindergarten.
+The Victorian State Government has made 3 and 4-year-old sessional kindergarten free.
+This means you are no longer required to pay fees for your child to register or attend sessional kindergarten.

 For further information visit the Victorian Government‘s give your child the best start webpage.